At a glance

 FACULTY: Teachers hold a minimum of a bachelor’s degree.
 In addition, all faculty members are required to fulfill the teacher certification requirements set forth by ACTS with continuing education classes.

-FAITH: GCS serves families from six counties who represent about 75 churches.
+FAITH: GCS serves families from seven counties who represent about 75 churches.
 Being non-denominational, the Bible curriculum focuses on scriptural truths and not specific denominational doctrines.
 All students attend a weekly Chapel service at GCS, which includes worship teams composed of middle and high school students who express interest and talent in music.

 STUDENTS: Admission is based on an application process that includes student testing, references and family interviews.
 While GCS does not issue a school uniform, the students adhere to a modest dress code.